Heathcliff (comic strip): Characters and themes

+Writing

+After taking over Heathcliff in 1998, Peter Gallagher planned to maintain the traditional appearance of the comic while gradually inserting his own sense of humor.
+Later, Gallagher fully committed to this change, stating that his philosophy became, "I'd rather go down with my own humor than trying to be like, this middle of the road, kind of safe comic..."
+Writing for The Outline, Max Genecov identifies a "Weird Heathcliff" internet fandom that has arisen around the surreal humor introduced by Gallagher and compares the comic to anti-comedy and Dadaism hidden amongst the more normal contents of the funny papers.

+In an interview with SOLRAD, Gallagher responded to criticisms that his humor was nonsensical, stating that he has reasoning behind his gag writing, but he avoids over-explaining jokes: "If you over-explain it, you ruin it.
+If you under-explain it, then people are confused ...
+I think I’ve decided on the under-explaining."
+In the same interview, Peter Gallagher stated that his uncles Gately and Gallagher told him, "We've done so many ideas about a cat cartoon that you're going to repeat, and so we can’t use those."
+They encouraged him to use his own sense of humor instead of mimicking theirs.

 In other media

 Comic books

 Starting in 1985, Star Comics, an imprint of Marvel Comics, began producing comic books titled Heathcliff.
 The series ran for 56 issues, changing to the Marvel Comics brand with issue #23.
 Star Comics added an additional spin-off title in 1987 called Heathcliff's Funhouse (which also switched over to Marvel with issue #6).
 It was a combination of new material and reprinted stories that first appeared in the original Heathcliff title.
 In the comics, Heathcliff had a far better relationship with Mr. Nutmeg, and much of his adventures were done with Mr. Nutmeg's grandson.
-Heathcliff's reputation for adventurism was even noted by the local police, who recruited him for a sting operation against a gang of cats stealing purses, in exchange for them forgiving the fact Heathcliff swiped shellfish, of course.
+Heathcliff's reputation for adventurism was even noted by the local police, who recruited him for a sting operation against a gang of cats stealing purses, in exchange for them forgiving the fact Heathcliff swiped shellfish.
 Within the Marvel Comics multiverse, Heathcliff's reality is designated as Earth-85481.